 Pharmacokinetics of dienogest are not influenced by SHBG levels.
-Following daily ingestion drug serum levels increase about 1.24 fold reaching steady-state conditions after 4 days of treatment.
-The pharmacokinetics of dienogest after repeated administration of Endovelle can be predicted from single dose pharmacokinetics.
+Following daily ingestion drug serum levels increase about 1.24-fold reaching steady-state conditions after 4 days of treatment.
+The pharmacokinetics of dienogest after repeated administration of 2 mg dienogest can be predicted from single dose pharmacokinetics.